 - pay tips to the agency first, who passes them onto the agency worker

-If the employer pays tips to the agency worker directly, they must pay them at the same time as other employees.
+If the employer pays tips to the agency worker directly, they must pay them at the same time as other workers.
 This is by the end of the month after the month the tips are received.

-If the employer pays tips to the agency first, they must do this at the same time as paying other employees.
+If the employer pays tips to the agency first, they must do this at the same time as paying other workers.
 The agency must pass the tips onto the worker.
 They must do this no later than the end of the month after the employer passed on the tips.

 If tips are not shared out fairly